Welcome to Bermuda!

 I to M

-Edward (Ned) Crosby Johnson III American, Bermuda resident, founder and billionaire chief executive of FMR Corporation (Fidelity).
+Edward (Ned) Crosby Johnson III American, Bermuda resident, founder and billionaire former founder and chief executive of FMR Corporation (Fidelity).
 He has a Somerset home.
 He's been very generous to Bermuda, including funding the Bermuda Underwater Exploration Institute.
-He is believed to be worth over US$ 7.1 billion.
+He is believed to be worth over US$ 6.2 billion.

 Henry Keeling XL Capital.